RobertDWhite/WhiteMatterTech/content/posts/encrypted-matrix-notification-hub/index.md

         display_name_template: "{{ user.name }}"
 ```

-Worth stating plainly, because it is a common misunderstanding: OIDC authenticates the *account*.
-It has no relationship to the room-encryption keys, which are held by the device and survive no identity provider.
-Losing access to the IdP locks you out of the account; losing every logged-in device loses the message history in encrypted rooms unless key backup is configured.
-Configure key backup.
+This is the distinction I would have wanted written in larger type: OIDC authenticates the *account*; it neither creates nor carries the room-encryption keys, which remain on the participating devices and live independently of the identity provider.
+An IdP outage locks me out of the account for its duration.
+The loss of every logged-in device is more final: without client-side key backup, it takes the history of my encrypted rooms with it.
+I configure key backup before I need it, because after the devices are gone there is nothing left to configure.

 ## Publishing